 Where to drink wine like a local in Florence

 To help you truly have a Tuscan Grand Wine Tour experience, the best vinaio and fiaschetterie are explored by borough.
+Keep your eyes peeled for bottles of Saffredi from Fattoria le Pupille and Bolgheri from Podere Sapaio.
 Try to spot the most picturesque buchette del vino in each place!

 San Giovanni Borough